CUESTA CONSERVATION CAMP

 Obispo on State Highway 1.

-Division Chief, twelve Fire Crew Captains, and a Heavy Equipment
+consists of a Division Chief, twelve Fire Crew Captains, and a Heavy

-Mechanic.
-When fully staffed, the number of fire crew-eligible
+Equipment Mechanic.
+When fully staffed, the number of fire

-experienced and competent fire captain.
-Additional inmates staff
+supervised by an experienced and competent fire captain.
+Additional

-in-camp positions that include a mixture of reserve fire fighters
+inmates staff in-camp positions that include a mixture of reserve

-and non-fire fighter camp support personnel.
-These men work in the
+fire fighters and non-fire fighter camp support personnel.
+These men

-camp shops and/or perform maintenance, and clerical services.
+work in the camp shops and/or perform maintenance, and clerical

 Additional staffing located at Camp includes an